Lucrum/ruby-algorithms/README.md

 # ruby-algorithms

-A collection of algorithms from The Odin Project's Ruby cirriculum.
+A collection of algorithms from The Odin Project's Ruby curriculum.